hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 2. Data mirror copies need to be placed on machines that won't fail together.

 ## The Solution
+Eureka provides our solution!

-### Problem 1 - IMDG can't be pre-configured to specify hosts that are built at run-time
+### Solution to Problem 1 - IMDG can't be pre-configured to specify hosts that are built at run-time

 - [ ] Add text